marjonuzaj/trader_london_mar_updates/README.md

 ### Short Description of the Trading System Structure

+### human trader interface
+in the folder `htapi` there is a FastAPI based app that is responsible for connection with clients' browsers and connecting them to the trading system via websockets.

 #### Files Overview:
 1. **trader.py**: Manages individual trading operations.
 2. **trading_platform.py**: Handles communication with the trading platform and executes orders.